vcs-python/vcspull/README.md

 [.vcspull.yaml](https://github.com/tony/.dot-config/blob/master/.vcspull.yaml),
 more [configuration](https://vcspull.git-pull.com/configuration.html))

-next, on other machines, copy your `$HOME/.vcspull.yaml` file or `$HOME/.vcspull/` directory them and you can clone your repos consistently. vcspull automatically handles building nested directories.
+`$HOME/.vcspull.yaml` and `$XDG_CONFIG_HOME/vcspull/` (`~/.config/vcspull`) can
-Updating already cloned/checked out repos is done automatically if they already exist.
+be used as a declarative manifest to clone you repos consistently across machines.
+Subsequent syncs of nitialized repos will fetch the latest commits.

 ## clone / update your repos